 This means that if your website’s user experience is not ‘fast’ from the beginning, then you’ve already lost 47%

 of your potential customers.

-How we achieve fast page load speeds and great usability usually starts with analysis.
+How 5and3 achieve fast page load speeds and great usability usually starts with an audit and analysis.

 This is labelled 'website audit' and we ensure that a full website audit is actioned and analysed before any design work is carried out.

 If you have a new brand or business that requires a new website, then a full content and site map consultation

 Following these key starting points, your website project and the design process really gets exciting!

 Fancy working with us? – Start the process